 Conveyor belts are usually used to join, sort, identify, separate, or mix different products before transporting these products to the new location.
 Conveyors can help sort products according to product shape, size, weight, static charge, and other properties that can be unique to each product.

-These belts are used in a variety of industries ranging from heavy duty to light.
-They can be used in a variety of industries ranging from assembly lines in factories to medical and food industries.
+These belts are used in a variety of industries ranging from heavy-duty to light.
+They can be used in various industries ranging from assembly lines in factories to medical and food industries.